offish/steam_community_market/docs/pages/guidelines/installation.rst

     from steam_community_market import *

-Then, create a new instance of the :class:`Market` class, specifying the currency you want to use:
+Then, create a new instance of the :class:`Market <steam_community_market.market.instance>` class, specifying the currency you want to use:

 .. code-block:: python